Codyvanzandt/beautiful-jekyll/_posts/2020-06-14-learning-to-code.md

 It's tricky to say exactly how comfortable is *comfortable*, but to use spoken language as a metaphor, you should be aiming for "I can hold down a conversation" and not "I'm basically a native speaker".

 A single semester-length course in Python is enough to get the fundamentals under your fingers.
-After a second course, you'll be quite comfortable with the language.
 You can replace "course" with "quality textbook" and get similar results, as long as you commit to working through the coding exercises.

 After picking up basic Python, you're ready to enter into the wide, *wide* world of data science.